 Another key component of growth groups that results when safety has been established is vulnerability.
 When group members have a level of safety and trust they will often reveal their true selves.
 Past hurts, current struggles, and the good and bad we all have inside are openly talked about.
 Why is vulnerability so important?
 The answer is when we share our vulnerability with others we allow them to give us what we often cannot give to ourselves: honest feedback and compassion.
 We also learn an all important universal lesson: “You mean, I’m not the only one who feels this way.” or “You struggle with that too.”
 Vulnerability helps you to know you are not alone and combats the feeling of shame that many people experience.

 Drs.
-Cloud and Townsend write and speak extensively on the role grace and truth play in the growth process.
+Cloud and Townsend write and speak extensively on the role grace and truth have in the growth process.
 Grace without truth is license; truth without grace is judgement.
 The growth groups at Crossroads have a balanced approach between grace and truth.
 Members are committed to supporting and accepting one another while also challenging and exhorting one another by speaking the truth in love.

 The Power to Change

 We cannot change on our own.
 We need others.
 The reason why we cannot change on our own is that we are created for and need relationship.
 This need for others starts with birth.
 We are born completely helpless and rely on people for survival.
 Our families are supposed to give us what we need to grow.
 Some families do a good job.
 Other families do not.
 All families fail in giving us all that we need.
 One of the benefits of growth groups is they can help us to get what we did not receive in our families.

 Growth groups can also help us to heal relational hurts.
 These types of hurts can only be healed in relationship with safe people.
 For example, the man who grew up with a distant father and did not receive the love and guidance he needed can experience healing through being a part of a group where others can help him to receive care and valuable feedback.
 The group can help him to see the good in himself and to transcend what he did not get from his father.